GoogleChrome/web.dev/src/site/content/en/blog/reporting-api/index.md

 {% Banner 'caution', 'body' %} This is an API guide with detailed usage examples for the **Reporting API (v1)**, which uses the `Reporting-Endpoints` header.
-If you're already using the legacy Reporting API with the `Report-To` header and need to migrate to the new version (v1), head over to the [migration post](/reporting-api-migration) instead. {% endBanner %}
+If you're already using the legacy Reporting API with the `Report-To` header () or if you're using CSP reporting with `report-uri`) and need to migrate to the new version (v1), head over to the [migration post](/reporting-api-migration) instead. {% endBanner %}